JoeyMBrown/Habitica-clone-API/README.md

 ### Configuration

-_add notes here_
+Version - Before creating a new release, make sure to update the version number in mix.exs

 ### Creating and Publishing a Release

 There are a few steps to creating and publishing a release, follow:

-  1. Generate a new release, `$mix edeliver build release production`
+  - Generate a new release, `$mix edeliver build release production`
-    a.
-This builds new release and stores it in .edeliver/releases
+    - This builds new release and stores it in .edeliver/releases
-    b.
-Make sure to change version number in mix.exs
+    - Make sure to change version number in mix.exs

-  2. Next, to push the new release, `$mix edeliver deploy release to production`
+  - Next, to push the new release, `$mix edeliver deploy release to production`

-    a.
-This uploads the release and extracts it, also starts the production server.
+    - This uploads the release and extracts it, also starts the production server.

-  3. Check that the server is running the correct version, `$mix edeliver version production`
+  - Check that the server is running the correct version, `$mix edeliver version production`

+    - This is why updating the version number is crucial, without it testing version will be a tad more difficult.

-  4. Restart the production server, `$mix edeliver restart production`
+  - Restart the production server, `$mix edeliver restart production`

-  5. Run migrations!  `$mix edeliver migrate production`
+  - Run migrations!  `$mix edeliver migrate production`

 ### Applying Migrations and other Useful Commands

-_add notes here_
+If new migrations are added in a release, remember to do: `$mix edeliver migrate production`

 ## Hosting